bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

         )
     }
 ```
 The only thing that was a bit trickier here was deciding how to test the above, code.
 The type of stream above is `ZStream[Any, Throwable, Unit]`, because of the checkpointer transformation at the end.
 This means that I cannot just put some records into the Kinesis stream and use the stream above to read them on the other side of the pipe.
 But there is at least one easy solution: make the `recordHandler` function add at the end the element that it processes to a [ZIO Queue](https://zio.dev/reference/concurrency/queue) and then the elements can be de-queued in the test to do te assertions.

 #### Streaming a file from an AWS S3 location and sending it over to an HTTP server using a POST request
 I had no problems in this area.
 I have used the [zio-s3](https://github.com/zio/zio-s3) library to obtain a ZStream reference to an S3 object and then I passed that reference to an [STTP client with a ZIO backend](https://sttp.softwaremill.com/en/latest/backends/zio.html) when I needed to make the POST request.
-It seems to well, it is non-blocking and the API is very simple:
+It works well, it is non-blocking and the API is very simple:
 ```scala
 val objectLocation = ??? // the URI of the S3 object
 val myObjectStream: ZStream[Any, Throwable, Byte] =